Adaptive Contrastive Decoding in Retrieval-Augmented Generation for Handling Noisy Contexts: Experimental Results

 \paragraph{Evaluation Metric} Following \citet{zhao2024enhancing}, we use few-shot prompts with 5 examples.
 We report Exact Match (EM) as an evaluation metric, which verifies whether the generated sequences precisely match one of the candidate answers.

 \paragraph{Baselines}

 As fundamental baselines, regular greedy decoding has been employed in open-book ($\text{Reg}_{Opn}$) and closed-book ($\text{Reg}_{Cls}$) settings.
-We compare our method against existing context-aware contrastive decoding methods, including Context-Aware Decoding (CAD; \citealp{shi2023trusting}) and Multi-Input Contrastive Decoding (MICD; \citealp{zhao2024enhancing}). \cu\ presents two methods, referred to as \cu$_{F}$ and \cu$_{D}$, which offer fixed and dynamic $\alpha$, respectively.
-Similar to our approach, to leverage the burden of hyperparameter search and dependency on fixed $\alpha$, \cu$_{D}$ determines $\alpha$ in use by comparing the highest token probabilities with and without given context.
+We compare our method against existing context-aware contrastive decoding methods, including Context-Aware Decoding (CAD; \citealp{shi2023trusting}) and Multi-Input Contrastive Decoding (MICD; \citealp{zhao2024enhancing}). \cu\ uses inputs with and without context, along with an additional input with adversarial context, to generate the output distribution. \cu\ presents two methods, referred to as \cu$_{F}$ and \cu$_{D}$, which offer fixed and dynamic $\alpha$, respectively.
+Similar to our approach, to leverage the burden of hyperparameter search and dependency on fixed $\alpha$, \cu$_{D}$ also determines $\alpha$ dynamically.
+In $\text{\cu}_{D}$, $\alpha$ is assigned as the maximum token probability with context ($\text{max}P_{wc}$) if $\text{max}P_{wc}$ exceeds the maximum token probability without context ($\text{max}P_{woc}$); otherwise, it is calculated as $1-\text{max}P_{woc}$.